quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Path Validation {#migrate-validate}

-Path validation can be used during connection migration (see {{migration}}) by the migrating endpoint to verify reachability of a peer from a new local address and by the receiving peer to validate the new peer address.
+Path validation is used by both peers during connection migration (see {{migration}}) to verify reachability of the peer after a change of address.
 In path validation, endpoints test reachability between a specific local address and a specific peer address, where an address is the two-tuple of IP address and port.

 Path validation tests that packets sent on a path to a peer are received by that peer.
-Path validation is used to ensure that packets received from a migrating peer do not carry a spoofed source address.
+Path validation ensures that packets received from a migrating peer do not carry a spoofed source address.

 Path validation does not validate that a peer can send in the return direction.
 The peer performs independent validation of the return path.